 Seona Sommer is a primarily self-taught contemporary figurative artist from Germany.
 Her compelling portraits promote humanity & diversity and offer intriguing insights into people’s souls.

-In addition to running her own SommerKunstBlog, in which she discusses her artworks and projects, Seona is also a founding member and managing director of Brücker Kunsttage.
-In 2020, she successfully completed the professional development training from M.B.A.: Mastering the Business of Art™ at Professional Artist Institute.
+She was also a founding member and managing director of Brücker Kunsttage.
+In 2020, she successfully completed the professional development training M.B.A.: Mastering the Business of Art™ at Professional Artist Institute.
 Furthermore, she published three books for artists on how to organize themselves and prepare for exhibitions.
 In 2021, she became a member of the artist association Kunst Stuttgart international e.V.

 After finishing her M.A.
 Seona worked as a German language lecturer in Oakland/California and Puebla/Mexico.
 In 2000, after four years abroad, she returned to Germany and started painting in 2004.
 Seona attended workshops with Dirk Dzimirsky, Eric Pouillet, Eloy Morales and Alejandro Carpintero.

-Her works have been exhibited all over Germany and in other European countries.
-They have also been shown in online exhibitions internationally as well as been published in art magazines internationally.
+Her works have been exhibited all over Germany, in several other European countries and in Taiwan.
+They have also been shown in online exhibitions internationally as well as been published in international art magazines.

 Based in Cologne, Seona works as a full-time freelance artist.